hack4impact-utk/2025-nextjs-template/README.md

 Turn on "automatically delete head branches".
 This ensures that when you merge a PR, the branch is deleted.

+Next, create a team in the GitHub organization and add your team members.
+Then, give people in the team write access to your repository so they can contribute.

 ### 2. Set up branch instructions

 Go to settings and go to the "branches" tab under "code and automation"